 Your own studio space in a prestigious creative learning institution

-Glasgow School of Art is recognized worldwide for its excellence in teaching and innovation in the fine arts.
+Glasgow School of Art is recognized worldwide for its excellence in teaching and innovation in fine arts.
 The School is housed in a one-of-a-kind, art nouveau building designed by the renowned Scottish architect, Charles Rennie Mackintosh.
 GSA alumni are world renowned in their field.
 The 2011 winner of the Turner Prize (the most important British contemporary art award), sculptor Martin Boyce, is an alum, and the School boasts three other recent Turner Prize winners: Douglas Gordon (1996), Richard Wright (2009), and Simon Starling (2005).

 With one-on-one instruction, a high degree of independent study and focused studio work, GSA's fine arts courses allow you to realize and develop your creativity and to mature as an artist.
 Emphasis is placed on studio work and continuous interaction and discussion with your instructors and visiting artists.
 Areas of concentration include: textile design, painting, photography, sculpture, silversmithing and jewelry, printmaking and graphic design, glass blowing, drawing and architectural studies.